raj-dev434/Breast-cancer-prediction/README.md

 │── 📂 dataset             # Contains the dataset
 │   ├── cancer-diagnosis.csv

+To run this project you need to set conda enviornment .it's looks like (base) in your terminal

 ## Install Dependencies (Using pip)
 To install all required dependencies using `pip`, run: